Christopher-Schulze/crPipeline/docs/Security.md

 ### Secrets

 For production deployments generate unique credentials instead of relying on the example values in `backend/.env`.
 Run `scripts/generate_secrets.sh` to create `backend/.env.prod` with random keys.
+Use `--k8s --apply` to immediately populate the `backend-env` secret.
 Review the generated file and provide your own database and service endpoints before starting the application.

 ### Recommended production values